ttlekich/cards/README.md

 #### Critical (Unplayable)

--   [ ] Ending a round on 2, 4, 7, or 8
+-   [x] Ending a round on 2, 4, 7, or 8 without errors
+-   [x] current suit is correct when playing an 8 or on round start
--   [ ] Starting a round with an 8
+-   [x] Starting a round with an 8
 -   [ ] Endgame screen
 -   [ ] Game loading states
 -   [ ] Refreshing on game screen when deployed